Resources for Faculty Teaching a Community-Based Learning (formerly Academic Service-Learning) Designated Course or Community Engaged Learning Course

 What If My Students Are Working at a Local School?

 Students working at a local school may be required to submit and pass a background check.
 Please contact Lesley Henry, Director of Education Outreach and Director of Collegiate Start.

 Is There a Volunteer Agreement That I Can Share with My Students?

 Click here to access a copy of the Kernodle Center for Civic Life volunteer agreement.

 Are There Funds Available to Help Support My Work with Community Partners?

 Community Partnerships Initiative Grants are made possible through funding from the Frueauff Foundation.
 These mini-grants provide teams of faculty, students, and community agencies financial support to launch collaborative projects.

-How Do I Create a Mutually Beneficial Partnership with my Community Partner?
+How Do I Create a Mutually Beneficial Partnership with My Community Partner?

-Creating an Academic Service-Learning Designated Course
+Creating a Community-Based Learning (formerly Academic Service-Learning) Designated Course